IELTS Writing Task 2 Sample 39 - Nowadays we are producing more and more rubbish

 It is undeniable that the increment of rubbish is giving problems to the society.
 In my opinion, this issue did not exist in the past, until thirty years ago, the change of human behaviour.
 There are a few reasons that cause the volume of rubbish increase.
 Let me illustrate the causes.

-First of all, from my point of view, one of the main reason of increasing rubbish is, overly purchase habit of people.
+First of all, from my point of view, one of the main reason for increasing rubbish is, overly purchase habit of people.
 Often, people nowadays tend to buy more than what they really need.
 It is very clear and obvious that whenever there are promotions, the sales volume will increases.
 As a result of that, people buy items that will not be used for a period of time and it will then be thrown away.
 Therefore the volume of rubbish is increasing.

 Apart from that, I would say, the lack of recycling practices in the society is another main reason.
 Recycling could reduce the volume of rubbish in the world by reusing the thrown away materials.
 By doing so, it could also reduce the usage of natural resources.